google/WebFundamentals/src/content/en/android/trusted-web-activity/quick-start/index.md

 cause for verification failing is to use the wrong signature.
 (Remember, failing verification means you'll launch your website as a Custom Tab with browser UI at the top of the page.)
-When Bubblwrap builds the application, an APK will be created with a key setup during the `init` step.
+When Bubblewrap builds the application, an APK will be created with a key setup during the `init` step.

 ## Creating your asset link file {: #creating-your-asset-link-file }